scimma/security-scripts/README.md

 |find all json records in the vault in the first 6 days in august|<code>sc inf_find "2020-08-0[1-6]*"</code>|
 |extract event names and display the most numerous events.|<code>sc inf_find "2020-06*" &#124; jq ".eventName" &#124; sort &#124; uniq -c  &#124; sort -n</code>|
 |use GREP to explore file|<code>sc inf_find "2020-06*" &#124; grep -i IPaddress</code>|

+#### sc inf_report
+Run tag, s3, secret, certificate, repo inventory reports

+#### sc inf_vault
+Download Cloudtrail logs to the vault directory.
+Downloads are incremental -- previous downloads are not re-fetched or deleted.

+A vault file is bushy directory tree that is stored under $HOME/.vault. the leaves are (many json) files, each covering a small slice of time.
+The files contain AWS event records.

+Other tools (notably find_by_content.py) based on trailscraper use the downloaded data for analysis.

 #### sc control_audit
 Run audits checking system dependencies, policies attached to the target role, caller's privileges if sufficient, repository state, roles existing in account, and caller's identity.